 If you are preparing for an interview, this set of most frequently asked Ado.net interview questions and answers will help you a lot.

 We have designed the same to get you introduced to the questions which you may likely encounter during your technical interview.
-Hope this tutorial will be of immense help to you during your interview preparation journey.
+I hope, this tutorial will be of immense help to you during your interview preparation journey.

 Just have a look at them!

 ADO.net is a database technology and is a part of the .NET framework architecture.
-ADO.net can be used in all .NET framework complaint programming language, such as Visual Basic.NET, VisualC++ etc. It supports disconnected architecture with which Data access and manipulation are performed completely independent of the data source.
+ADO.net can be used in all .NET framework compliant programming language, such as Visual Basic.NET, VisualC++ etc. It supports disconnected architecture with which data access and manipulation are performed completely independent of the data source.

 Let's begin !!!